Make Your Next Trip Extraordinary

 Biggest Rookie Mistake

 Doing too much.
-Try to see the whole of Rajasthan in seven days and you will spend most of your time on the road or in airports.
+Try to see the whole of Rajasthan in seven days and you’ll spend most of your time on the road or in airports.
 Allow two weeks if you want to visit the major cities of Jaipur, Jodhpur, and Udaipur, in addition to Delhi and the Taj Mahal.
 Three weeks is brilliant!

 Scam Alert